mbforbes/website-3/README.md

 - meta tags have to have actual URLs (e.g., image), so need to adjust site url along with path prefix
 - fix rest of meta tags
 - fix content with `markdown="1"` because markdown-it doesn't support that (or dig harder to find / implement myself)
+- fix (c) -> © --- possible to disable while keeping other typographer things? (are they useful?)

 ### code organization